ahmedzak2/ecommerceAppDemo-/README.md

 Install testing framework and dependencies

 Learn More
-For more detailed information about our testing practices and how you can get involved, check out our [[Home]].
+For more detailed information about our testing practices and how you can get involved, check out our [Home](https://github.com/ahmedzak2/ecommerceAppDemo-/wiki).